aqeebrasool-del/terraform-environment/README.md

 # terraform-environment
-All code and practice in class
+All code and practice in class-